Elysium Website

 a common goal.

-As a third year student, I found the feedback from my peers to feel a
+Also, as a third year student, I found the feedback from my peers to feel a

 bit redundant, which inspired me to seek critique from web developers